 There are two ways to prepare a full backup file:

-- After full backup is performed, you need to perform incremental backup restoration until the data on the source instance is the same as that on the target instance.
+After full backup is performed, you need to perform incremental backup restoration until the data on the source instance is the same as that on the target instance.

-- If the filename contains
+If the filename contains 1full1, it is full backup.

-, it is full backup.- In the incremental restoration scenario, after backup upload and data migration are completed, the database will be in "restoring" status before the last incremental backup and restoration is performed.
-At this time, the database cannot be accessed, which is normal.
+In the incremental restoration scenario, after backup upload and data migration are completed, the database will be in "Restoring" status before the last incremental backup and restoration is performed.
+At this time, the database can’t be accessed, which is normal.
 You need to perform the last incremental backup and restoration to make the database accessible.

 ---If incremental restoration is not required:

-backup database db to disk='d:\db.bak' with init
+backup database db to disk='d:\\db.bak' with init

 ---If incremental restoration is required: